elaye/elaye.github.io-old/_posts/2014-09-31-interactive-diabolo.markdown

 The sound generation was done using SuperCollider.
 We had several instruments that were triggered and modulated according to the events sent via OSC from the tracking program.
 For instance:

-* a [ratchet][ratchet] noise was played as the diabolo was rotating around the leg of the juggler
+* a [ratchet][ratchet]{:target="_blank"} noise was played as the diabolo was rotating around the leg of the juggler
-* a [drone][drone] effect was played during the elevator trick and the pitch of the drone was mapped to the elevation of the diabolo
+* a [drone][drone]{:target="_blank"} effect was played during the elevator trick and the pitch of the drone was mapped to the elevation of the diabolo
 * a percussive sound was played at each stroke during acceleration phases

 ### Image generation

 The idea of the visualization was to materialize the interaction that the juggler could feel with the diabolo.
 We rapidly chose to use a particle system because it was easy to develop and fun to play with.

 The particles were rendered with an additive blending as it is a good way of visualizing the particle density (higher density, brighter color).
-Two post processing effects were added: a trail to the particles using an FBO and a glowing effect using the [ofxPostProcessing][ofxPostProcessing] addon.
+Two post processing effects were added: a trail to the particles using an FBO and a glowing effect using the [ofxPostProcessing][ofxPostProcessing]{:target="_blank"} addon.

 The visualization program receives the positions of the hands and the diabolo sent from the tracking program via OSC.
 The positions of the hands are materialized with two blue discs, and the diabolo with a red disc.
 The particles are able to move between the diabolo disc and the two hands discs.
 The images shown below are screenshots of the actual image generation: